bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module2-consuming-data-from-an-api/README.md

 ## Learning Objectives

 - Connect to the Twitter API and query for tweets by various parameters
-- Connect to Basilica API and retrieve and manipulate embeddings for given entities
+- Implement a SpaCy NLP model to create embeddings from our tweet text.

 ## Before Lecture